The MA in Irish Studies is made up of 6 courses ('modules') and a Dissertation

 Full time students take 3 modules in Semester 1 (S1: September to January); 3 modules in Semester 2 (S2: February to May) and complete the Irish Studies Dissertation (IRS7010) over the Summer (for submission by mid September).

-All students will take IRS7011 'Belfast: Place, Identity and Memory in a Contested City' and AHS7001 'Making Knowledge Work' in Semester 1, and choose 1 additional option in Semester 1 and three in Semester 2.
+All full-time students will take IRS7011 'Belfast: Place, Identity and Memory in a Contested City' and AHS7001 'Making Knowledge Work' in Semester 1, and choose 1 additional option in Semester 1 and three in Semester 2.

 Follow your own interests through selecting your Option Modules from our Irish Studies related course list, including for 2017-18: